The Women

 Andrea Mrozek

-Andrea Mrozek calls Toronto home.
+Andrea Mrozek grew up in Toronto.
 She was a student at Havergal College and the University of Toronto, for her high school and undergraduate education respectively.
-Andrea went on to complete a Masters degree in history at the University of Toronto, with a special focus on Holocaust studies and modern Europe.
+Andrea went on to complete a Masters degree in history also at the University of Toronto, with a special focus on Holocaust studies and modern Europe.
 As a student she lived in Berlin for one year, and after completing her degree she returned to Europe to live in Prague, where she worked as a reporter.

 Back in Toronto, Andrea worked for two years in corporate communications.
-A desire to return to the world of writing and ideas lead her to pursue work at Toronto Life magazine and at the Fraser Institute.
+A desire to return to the world of writing and ideas lead her to pursue internships at Toronto Life magazine and at the Fraser Institute.
 She then moved to Calgary to work as associate editor at the Western Standard.
-Her articles have also appeared in the National Post, the Calgary Herald, the Montreal Gazette, the Toronto Sun and the Ottawa Citizen.
+Her articles appear in newspapers across the country and she comments frequently in national media on life and other topics.

 So why ProWomanProLife?
 Andrea believes that strong, confident women are pro-woman when they are pro-life, and that being pro-life is a compassionate and pro-woman stand.
 A woman’s presence on this issue is imperative, so that young women can look up to female role models who understand the culture and climate we live in.